Skip to content

 University Medallion

 The University medallion serves as an alternative to the University seal and may be used in print or on the Web.
 The medallion may be used as a design element.
 It may be cropped, tilted, screened, embossed, or foil stamped.
-The medallion may be printed in any color (except blue or purple).
+The medallion should only be printed in approved primary brand colors.
 The medallion is an art element only and should not be used for official documents.
 The medallion should not be used in place of a standard University logo.

 A uNID is required to download University Brand Assets.